Thrinaxodon

-Thrinaxodon is an extinct genus of cynodonts which lived in what are now South Africa and Antarctica during the Late Permian - Early Triassic.
-Thrinaxodon lived just before, during, and right after the Permian–Triassic mass extinction event.
-It is known from a single species, T. liorhinus.
+Thrinaxodon is an extinct genus of cynodonts which lived in what are now South Africa and Antarctica during the Early Triassic.
+The genus contains a single species, T. liorhinus.

 Similar to other therapsids, Thrinaxodon adopted a semi-sprawling posture, an intermediary form between the sprawling position of basal tetrapods and the more upright posture present in current mammals.
-Thrinaxodon is prevalent in the fossil record in part because it was one of the few carnivores of its time, and was of a larger size than similar cynodont carnivores.
-Its survival during the Permian-Triassic extinction event may have been due to its burrowing habits.
+Thrinaxodon is prevalent in the fossil record, and one of the specimens represent the oldest known record of burrowing behavior among cynodonts.